vjoel/tupelo/doc/faq.md

 2. What is tupelo good for?
 What are the "use cases"?

-  - read scaling out (redundant array of sqlite example)
+  Read scaling out (redundant array of sqlite example)

-  - process coordination of complex background job; dataflow more complex than map-reduce
+  Process coordination of complex background job; dataflow more complex than map-reduce

-  - lightweight coordination: when you need task queues or other mechanisms and you don't want to run a standalone queue server
+  Lightweight coordination: when you need task queues or other mechanisms and you don't want to run a standalone queue server.

 3. Is tupelo a database?